-ERI established MLAI to provide a forum for Mekong lawyers to share experiences, learn and develop new legal and advocacy strategies, and take effective coordinated action on environmental and social issues focused on strengthening decision-making around development projects.
-Central to this mission are periodic training sessions that bring in expert lawyers from around the world to share skills and offer guidance in key areas of emerging law in the Mekong, such as environmental impact assessment (EIA), land rights, corporate accountability frameworks for outbound regional investors.
+ERI established MLAI to provide a forum for youth leaders and junior Mekong lawyers to share experiences, learn and develop new legal and advocacy strategies, and take effective coordinated action on environmental and social issues focused on strengthening decision-making around development projects.
+Central to this mission are periodic experience sharing sessions that bring in expert lawyers from the region to share skills and offer guidance in key areas of emerging law in the Mekong, such as environmental impact assessment (EIA), land rights, corporate accountability frameworks for outbound regional investors.

-If you are a public interest attorney working on the environment or human rights, please fill out the attached application form and email it together with a one-page curriculum vitae to firstname.lastname@example.org.
+If you are working on earth rights issues such as environmental or human rights, please fill out the attached application form and email it together with a one-page curriculum vitae to firstname.lastname@example.org.

 For inquiries, please feel free to send us an email.